Zachay-NAU/ESPHome-Support-on-Seeed-Studio-XIAO-ESP32S3/README.md

 # Grove Modules with ESPHome and Home Assistant

-Now we will connect Grove modules to Seeed Studio XIAO ESP32C3 so that we can display sensor data or control the devices using Home Assistant!
+Now we will connect Grove modules to Seeed Studio XIAO ESP32S3 (sense) so that we can display sensor data or control the devices using Home Assistant!

-  ## Connect Grove Modules to XIAO ESP32C3
+## Connect Grove Modules to XIAO ESP32S3 (sense)

   <img src="https://github.com/Zachay-NAU/ESPHome-Support-on-Seeed-Studio-XIAO-ESP32C3/blob/main/pictures/29.png" width="700">